-Throughout 2015, I second shot with only one photographer, and we just clicked.
-From our initial conversations via text to our first face-to-face meeting, we understood each other, had similar personalities and interests, and were excited to work together.
+Back in in 2013, 2014, and 2015, I second shot for several photographers, and “clicked” with all of them.
+From our initial conversations via text to our first face-to-face meetings, we understood each other, had similar personalities and interests, and were excited to work together.
 Don’t get me wrong, this doesn’t go to say that the photographer you second shoot with must share the same interests and personalities with you, but it does help!

-After second shooting all of these weddings, I want to offer three tips for second shooters whether you’re a first time second shooter or a seasoned second shooter!
+After second shooting all of these weddings and growing a wedding photography business myself, I want to offer three tips for second shooters whether you’re a first time second shooter or a seasoned second shooter!

 For me, open communication is huge.
 It is a vital key to being a second shooter.